LironeFitoussi/TA-at-IITC/General Exercises/Week 2/Loops/javascript-loops-additional-exercises-with-hints.md

     Hint: Use the loop counter in the denominator and alternate between adding and subtracting.
     [Learn more about for loops](https://www.w3schools.com/js/js_loop_for.asp)

-25. Write a while loop that simulates the Collatz conjecture: start with a number n, if it's even, divide it by 2, if it's odd, multiply it by 3 and add 1.
+25. HARD: Write a while loop that simulates the Collatz conjecture: start with a number n, if it's even, divide it by 2, if it's odd, multiply it by 3 and add 1.
 Repeat until you reach 1.
     Hint: Use an if-else statement inside the loop to handle even and odd cases.
     [Learn more about while loops](https://www.w3schools.com/js/js_loop_while.asp)